The Social Impact of Drug & Alcohol

 Community-based programs have gained traction as effective means of supporting individuals in recovery.
 These programs often involve peer support groups, community outreach, and education initiatives aimed at reducing stigma and providing resources for those affected by addiction.

-To learn more on how to get addiction treatment in Virginia, contact Bridging the Gaps today.
+To learn more about how to get addiction treatment in Virginia, contact Bridging the Gaps today.

 Addiction Center. (n.d.).
 How Addiction Affects The Family.
 Retrieved from https://www.addictioncenter.com/addiction/how-addiction-affects-the-family/